RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrange.md

 Array-reply, specifically:

 The command returns the entries with labels matching the specified filter.
-The returned entries are complete, that means that the name, labels and all the samples that match the range are returned.
+The returned entries are complete, that means that the name, labels, and all the samples that match the range are returned.

 The returned array will contain key1,labels1,lastsample1,...,keyN,labelsN,lastsampleN, with labels and lastsample being also of array data types.
 By default, the labels array will be an empty Array for each of the returned time series.

-If the `WITHLABELS` or `SELECTED_LABELS` option is specified the labels Array will be filled with label-value pairs that represent metadata labels of the time series.
+If the `WITHLABELS` or `SELECTED_LABELS` option is specified, the labels Array will be filled with label-value pairs that represent metadata labels of the time series.

 #### Examples